ComPlat/ChemistryKnowledgeBase/doc/ChemExtension.md

 ## Literature references
 Publication pages usually have literature references.
-Such references can be embedded in the text via VisualEditor (with literature parserfunction).
+Such references can be embedded in the text via VisualEditor ("Insert->Literature reference" via "#literature"-parserfunction).
 On the rendered page, those references are displayed with small shortcuts like [CHF20].
 They are linked with a reference list at the end of the publication.
 This reference list is automatically generated from the data retrieved by DOI.
+It is appended automatically to an article if there are any on the page.

 The references are resolved via https://dx.doi.org/ or https://api.crossref.org/works/, the data is cached in the wiki.
 There is a special page which list all relevant data about a literature reference.
 It is